Image courtesy of Cong H on Pexels Image courtesy of Cong H on Pexels

 Kensi

-Kensi was overweight when she arrived and is working on her diet to ensure that she soon is of a healthy weight.
+Kensi was overweight when she arrived and has been working on her diet to ensure that she soon is of a healthy weight.
 She weighed about 18 pounds when she arrived and was soon down to about 16 pounds, so she has done a great job!
-She is a wonderfully affectionate girl with a beautiful personality and sparkling blue eyes that will easily win you over!
+She is a wonderfully-affectionate girl with a beautiful personality and sparkling blue eyes that will easily win you over!
 She eats Royal Canin Urinary S/O food to ensure that she will have no similar medical issues in the future.
-She is currently living with a half dozen other cats and she has absolutely no issues - she loves them all!
+She is currently living with a half dozen other cats who require the same diet and she has absolutely no issues - she loves them all!
 Please come meet her.
+She would like to thank her sponsors who help provide her prescription food and any required medical care.

 Lawrence

-"Lawrence" came to us on January 17, 2023 from a local shelter.
-He was diagnosed with diabetes and required daily injections of insulin which, due to the particular timings of this requirement, his caregivers were unable to provide.
+Lawrence came to us on January 17, 2023 from a local shelter.
+He was diagnosed with diabetes and required daily injections of insulin which, due to the particular timings of this requirement, the shelter was unable to provide.
 Lawrence was born about January 22, 2013 and is a very nice boy.

 Lana

-"Lana" came to DunRoamin' on June 23, 2023 from the Moose Mountain area.
-Born about March 20, 2021, she had been peeing inappropriately in her busy home which included dogs, other cats and children.
+Lana came to DunRoamin' on June 23, 2023 from the Moose Mountain area.
+Born about March 20, 2021, she had been peeing inappropriately in her busy home which included dogs, other cats and several young children.
 No medical issues were determined to be the cause, and she has never missed the litter box since coming to us, so it appears that her issue may have been situational.

 Bridget